Createdd/Writing/2020/articles/visualizeLayersCNN.md

         'RGB').resize(display_size))
 ```

-This would display the images in a grayscale.
+This would display the images in grayscale.
 If you want a specific color map you would need to do something like:

 ```py